kev-mens/Autonomous-Insect/README.md

 - Choose a preset map.png and its corresponding .npy file from the maps folder

 - It will explore and train itself based on the chosen map, give it a while
-- If training is unsuccessful, feel free to edit the temp of the softmax function or play around with the punishment
+- If training is unsuccessful, feel free to edit the temp of the softmax function or play around its reward parameters.